 Branding | UX Research | UX & UI | App Concept

 Due to the lack of regulations and requirements under current U.S. laws that require cosmetic manufacturers to print expiration dates on the labels of cosmetic products.
 Many people are not aware of the differences between expiration dates and Period After Open (PAO) date.
 For so long, people believe that cosmetics and personal care products are simple creams and sprays that are benign and are not harmful – but they are not.
-Once a product is exposed, it can contact with bacteria and may start accumulating it.
-When use products that are filled with bacteria, it can cause inflamed skin, rashes, pink eyes, blisters, and even swelling.
+Once a product is exposed, it can contact bacteria and may start accumulating it.
+When use products that are filled with bacteria, can cause inflamed skin, rashes, pink eyes, blisters, and even swelling.

 At the moment, there are only two existing mobile applications on the market that help monitor expiry dates for beauty and personal care products.
 However, either of them is user-friendly, both require manual input of product information, product code, and product category.
 The process is time-consuming and cumbersome.

 As the product owner of this app, my tasks involved conducting landscape reviews, competitor analysis, map out the user journey, identity design, UX design, and a rapid prototype for the iOS device.

 In order to identify the persona, a Public Survey was conducted with 41 participants in total.
 The majority were between the age of 20 and 35, and 85% of the participants were female.
 Almost 66% of participants only purchase lower-cost cosmetics and skincare products, spending less than $10 to $50 per month.
 But, there were 12% of participants spending over $200 worth of products each month.

 The research findings showed that 46.34% of participants only check the expiry date when they first use/open the product, while the other 34% of the participants don't check the expiry date at all.
 In addition, only 12% of the participants remember when they first started using the product, and less than 20% of users said that they frequently check the expiry date during the use of the product.